CosmosContracts/docs/validators/mainnet.md

 1. First, in `config.toml` enable Prometheus.
 The default metrics port will be `26660`
 2. Download Prometheus - this is needed to ship logs to Grafana Cloud.
 3. Create a `prometheus.yml` file with your [Grafana Cloud credentials](https://grafana.com/docs/grafana-cloud/reference/create-api-key/) in the Prometheus folder.
 You can get these via the Grafana UI.
-Click 'details' on the Prometheus card:&#x20;
+Click 'details' on the Prometheus card:

 ```
 global: